Lana Turner: 1958–1959: Johnny Stompanato homicide scandal

-On the evening of March 26, 1958, Turner attended the Academy Awards to observe her nomination for Peyton Place and present the award for Best Supporting Actor.
+On the evening of March 26, 1958, Turner attended the Academy Awards where she was nominated for Peyton Place, and to present the award for Best Supporting Actor.
 Stompanato, angered that he did not attend with her, awaited her return home that evening, whereupon he physically assaulted her.
 Around 8:00 p.m. on Friday, April 4, Stompanato arrived at Turner's rented home at 730 North Bedford Drive in Beverly Hills.
 The two began arguing heatedly in the bedroom, during which Stompanato cut Turner's face and threatened to kill her, her daughter Cheryl, and her mother.
 Fearing that her mother's life was in danger, Cheryl – who had been watching television in an adjacent room – grabbed a kitchen knife and ran to Turner's defense.

 According to testimony provided by Turner, Stompanato died at the scene when Cheryl, who had been listening to the couple's fight behind the closed door, stabbed Stompanato in the stomach when Turner attempted to usher him out of the bedroom.
 Turner testified that she initially believed Cheryl had punched him, but realized Stompanato had been stabbed when he collapsed and she saw blood on his shirt.